pietrop/autoEdit_2_documentation/support-the-project.md

 ## Help out with documentation

 Especially if you are new to the project, and you read through the docs, and things don't make sense, feel free to get in touch via email <a href="mailto:pietro@autoEdit.io?Subject=Hello" target="_top">pietro@autoEdit.io</a> or [@pietropassarell](twitter.com/pietropassarell) or [raise an issue on github](https://github.com/OpenNewsLabs/autoEdit_2) chances are that if it's not clear to you it's not clear to others, and I'd love to lower the barry of entry as much as possible.
+Also always looking for people to proofread.

 ## Give some feedback on use cases

 If you have been using autoEdit, or parts of it, or are working on something similar, I am always super interested in hearing about thoughts and considerations in this problem domain.

-## Developers
+## For Developers

 #### Roadmap
 If you are a developer, check out the [roadmap](/roadmap.md) and see if there's anything that it's of interest you'd like to discuss or get involved with or have any insight into any of those areas.
 Always happy to have a chat.